-Core book: Work and Organizational Behaviour (4th Edition) by John Bratton
+Selected chapters from core book: Work and Organizational Behaviour (4th Edition) by John Bratton.

-Enrolment through uSis for the Lecture is mandatory.
+- Enrolment through My Studymap for the lecture is mandatory.

-This course must be taken and completed successfully in the Spring semester prior to the internship in the elective credits
+This course must be passed in the Spring semester prior to the internship in the elective credits

-This course can also be taken by students interested in learning about management and organization, such as those aiming for a Master in Management, Business or Public Administration, they may choose to follow the course as part of their extra-curricular space.
+This course can also be taken by students interested in learning about management and organisation, such as those aiming for a Master in Management, Business Administration or Public Administration, they may choose to follow the course as part of their extra-curricular space.